Abuton/Modelling-Subscription-for-Bank-Deposits/README.md

 cleaning, feature extraction, and developing robust machine learning algorithms that would aid them in the department.

-Data Description can be found (https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)[here]
+Data Description can be found <a href="https://archive.ics.uci.edu/ml/datasets/Bank+Marketing"> here </a>

 ### To Run the code for training and evaluation :
-1. pip3 install -r requirements.txt
+1. Clone the repo and run main.py as given below
-2. clone the repo and run main.py as given below
+2. pip3 install -r requirements.txt

 **To Run a baseline without evaluation results**

 py .\main.py  --data '../data/bank-additional-full.csv'

-**To run a specific model for all available models**
+**To run a specific model for all available models and get evaluation reports**

 py .\main.py  --data 'data location' --model 'model-name' e.g